mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-5-x.md

 # TrueType Collections

-TrueType Collections (.ttc files) contain more than one font. mPDF treats each font separately by defining the <code>TTCfontID</code> array in the <span class="filename">config_fonts.php</span> configuration file.
+TrueType Collections (.ttc files) contain more than one font. mPDF treats each font separately by defining the `TTCfontID` array in the <span class="filename">config_fonts.php</span> configuration file.

 This example uses the Windows MingLiU fonts, which consist of 2 files containing 6 fonts (note that mingliub is not a Bold variant):